7 Surprising Online Dating Race Statistics

 “Dataclysm” is a wonderfully thoughtful and eye-opening assessment of how people date in the modern age.
 Its studies prompt readers to reassess their online dating behavior and see themselves as part of a larger social framework.

-Some of stats about racial biases on dating sites aren’t so encouraging (especially if you’re a black woman or an Asian man), but none of these numbers are set in stone.
-We have the power to change our dating habits and make online dating a more pleasant and welcoming to people of all races.
-Single men and women can become part of the solution by stepping outside their comfort zones and sending a message to someone they may have otherwise overlooked on a dating site.
+Some stats about racial biases on dating sites aren’t so encouraging (especially if you’re a Black woman or an Asian man), but none of these numbers are set in stone.
+We have the power to change our dating habits and make online dating a more welcoming space for people of all races.

 Even if it’s not love at first sight, you should give someone a chance to change your mind and win you over.
 Who knows?
 You might just get a great date out of it.